astrocatalogs/astroschema/README.md

 - `astroschema.json` should be dynamically generated

 - Add enforced versioning such that for each schema file, if it is changed, ensure that the new version is saved into a special versions directory, and if the file is unchanged, ensure that the version number is not changed.

+## Change Log

+### Current

+### v0.1.0 - 2018-06-28

+- Simple schema for 'source' structures created.
+- A few test JSON files added in `tests/source` for checking validations.

+- `pyastroschema`
+    - `Keychain` class to store parameter names ('keys') specified in schema files.
+    - `Source` class to store data associated with the `source.json` schema.
+Currently specific to the 'source' structure, and will be generalized in the future to arbitrary schema.
+    - Validation works for 'source' entries and `Source` instances using the `jsonschema` python package.
+This uses the example JSON files in `tests/source`.